10up/headstartwp/docs/documentation/02 - Data Fetching/prefetching-data-server.md

 const SinglePostsPage = () => {
 	const { data } = usePost(params);

-	// when doing ssr/ssg data will always be avaliable so handling loading/error state is optional
+	// when doing ssr/ssg data will always be available so handling loading/error state is optional

 	return (
 		<div>